Brett Ratner: Directing

 Ratner began directing music videos in the 1990s.
 When he was a sophomore at New York University Tisch Schools of the Arts, he was manager and executive producer for B.M.O.C.
 (Big Man On Campus), one of the first white rap groups.
 While a student at NYU, he released his first short film Whatever Happened to Mason Reese?.
 The rap group Public Enemy attended the film's premiere and asked Ratner to make the group's music videos.
 Ratner did the debut videos for Prime Minister Pete Nice before working with Redman, LL Cool J, Heavy D and Wu-Tang Clan.
 He has directed music videos for artists such as Mariah Carey Madonna, Miley Cyrus, Jay-Z and was scheduled to direct a video for Michael Jackson before its production was cancelled.
 He directed Carey's "We Belong Together", "I Still Believe", "Obsessed" and "Heartbreaker" and others.

-Ratner had his motion picture debut when he directed Money Talks in 1997.
+Ratner made his motion picture debut when he directed Money Talks in 1997.
 The film, an action-comedy about a con-man accused of organizing a prison break, was Ratner's first collaboration with comedian Chris Tucker.
-The film's budget was $25 million.
+Receiving mostly negative reviews, the film's budget was $25 million.
 In 1998, he directed Rush Hour, an action-comedy starring Jackie Chan and Chris Tucker, which was released in September 1998 and went on to become the studio's highest-grossing film and the highest grossing comedy at the time.
 Ratner uses music on the set to inspire the production, and when filming Rush Hour, a Michael Jackson song he played for inspiration ended up in the film after Chris Tucker began dancing in the middle of a scene.